NJUNLP/pydec/docs/_docs/pythonapi/pydec.Composition/index.md

 </div>

-A  composition can be constructed from a tensor or another composition using the `pydec.Composition()` constructor:
+A  composition can be constructed from a tensor or another composition using the {% include codelink.html name="pydec.Composition()" path="pythonapi/pydec.Composition/#composition-class-reference" %} constructor:
 ```python
 >>> component_num = 2
 >>> c_size = (component_num, 3, 2)